mindspore-ai/docs/docs/mindspore/migration_guide/source_en/inference.md

 ## On-line Inference Service Deployment Based on MindSpore Serving

-MindSpore Serving is a lite and high-performance service module, aiming at assisting MindSpore developers in efficiently deploying on-line inference services.
-When a user completes the training task by using MindSpore, the trained model can be exported for inference service deployment through MindSpore Serving.
+MindSpore Serving is a lite and high-performance service module, aiming at assisting MindSpore developers in efficiently deploying on-line inference services in the production environment.
+When a user completes the training task by using MindSpore, the trained model can be exported for inference service deployment via MindSpore Serving.
 Please refer to the following examples for deployment:

 - [MindSpore Serving-based Inference Service Deployment](https://www.mindspore.cn/serving/docs/en/master/serving_example.html).
 - [gRPC-based MindSpore Serving Access](https://www.mindspore.cn/serving/docs/en/master/serving_grpc.html).